 Breathing problems will not become apparent until the infant does in fact start to breathe air.
 Prenatal ultrasound can detect some structural heart problems in the unborn child, and some of these may secondarily affect the lungs and/or cause respiratory problems in their own right.

-- Q What are fetal therapeutic procedures?
+- Q What are apgar scores?

 - Q When does the sense of touch develop in a fetus?